kareiva/micromodem-pcb/README.md

 # LY2EN-made MicroModem Arduino Nano shield

-PCB and schematics for very basic [MicroModem](https://unsigned.io/micromodem/) shield for Arduino Nano to use with Baofeng radios.
+PCB and schematics for a very basic [MicroModem](https://unsigned.io/micromodem/) shield for Arduino Nano to use with Baofeng radios.

 ![LY2EN-micromodem](LY2EN-micromodem.png)